ndy40/dj-notification/README.md

 - If `docker compose` is not found, install or update Docker to a version that includes Compose v2 (see link above).
 On some systems the command may be `docker-compose`; the script supports both.
 - On Windows, run commands in a Unix-like shell (e.g., Git Bash or WSL) for best compatibility with the script.
 - If ports are in use, stop conflicting services or adjust port mappings in docker-compose.yml.

+## Development tooling

+This repo uses pre-commit with Ruff for linting/formatting and Django best-practice checks.

+Install once (requires Poetry):

+- poetry install
+- poetry run pre-commit install
+- To also run on push: poetry run pre-commit install -t pre-push

+Run the hooks on all files manually:

+- poetry run pre-commit run --all-files